SuDa2103/snap_game/README.md

 $ bundle install
 $ bundle exec rspec
 ```
 This will then cycle through the game a few times and then output the test results.
+These games can be ended prematurely by pressing n, the tests will not be affected